Darkle/BlueLoss-Desktop-App-Windows/README.md

 #### Adding A Device:

 With the BlueLoss settings/status window open, you can now add a device that BlueLoss is supposed to look for in the scan.
-Note: the first scan on startup may not immediately show all your devices on the network - it may take till the second scan for them to appear.
+Note: it may take about 20 seconds for devices to show up.

-BlueLoss scans the network once every 30 seconds.
+BlueLoss scans for discoverable Bluetooth devices once every 20 seconds.
 If the device you have added to look for is not found, and enough time has passed since it was last seen on the network, it will lock the computer BlueLoss is running on.
 The amount of time passed that it checks for is configurable in the settings.

 #### Settings: